Education Tax Credits

 Lifetime Learning Credit

 The Lifetime Learning credit can offset up to $2,000 of qualified expenses if the taxpayer, spouse, or dependents are enrolled in an eligible educational institution.
-The credit is nonrefundable, meaning that the amount of the credit is limited to the taxpayers' ordinary income tax liability, and it is not indexed for inflation.
+The credit is not indexed for inflation and it is nonrefundable, meaning the credit amount is limited to the taxpayers' ordinary income tax liability.
 Besides tuition, the only other qualified expenses are those required by the school and paid to the educational institution.
-There is no degree or workload requirement, and no limit on the number of years that the Lifetime Learning credit can be claimed, so it is not limited to the first 4 years of postsecondary education.
+There is no degree or workload requirement and no limit on the number of years that the Lifetime Learning credit can be claimed, so it is not limited to the first 4 years of postsecondary education.
 The credit applies to the first 20% of the first $10,000 paid in the applicable tax year, which is the aggregate total for all family members claiming the credit.
 So, unlike with the American Opportunity credit, a taxpayer with several children that are eligible for the credit can only claim a maximum of $2,000 for all children.

 The American Opportunity credit is generally superior because of the higher limit of $2,500 that applies to each eligible family member who incurs qualified educational expenses and, additionally, 40% of the credit is refundable.